BuildPricedCalculators

 Most durable flooring options for FL homes — porcelain tile, LVP, engineered hardwood, and what survives FL humidity, water events, and slab moisture.

-By BuildPriced Editorial TeamLast reviewed May 10, 20267 min read
+Reviewed by BuildPriced Editorial TeamUpdated May 11, 20267 min read

 Florida is hostile to flooring in ways that most of the country isn't.
 Slab moisture wicks up through concrete year-round.
 Humidity averages 70-85% relative for most of the year.
 Hurricane water events flood floors that survived Cat 1 just fine.
 And the UV-soaked sunrooms and lanais beat down on whatever surface you've put in.
 The flooring that survives all of that — for 20+ years — is a smaller list than the marketing suggests.